-- the information given in the Trustees' Annual Report including the incorporated strategic report prepared for the purposes of company law, for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the Trustees' Annual Report including the incorporated strategic report has been prepared in accordance with applicable legal requirements.
+- the information given in the Trustee's Report including the incoporated Strategic Report for the financial year for which the financial statements are prepared is consistent with the financial statements; and. - the Trustees' report and the Strategic report including the incorporated Strategic Report has been prepared in accordance with applicable legal requirements.